• Skip to primary navigation

 Enter your email below & we'll send the link straight to your inbox.
 Plus you’ll get more great recipes and tips from us each week!

 Polenta is made from coarsely ground yellow cornmeal that is cooked with water or broth until it becomes a thick, creamy porridge.
 It was considered food for the poor and was often eaten as a substitute for bread or pasta.
-Over time, it has become a popular dish in Italian cuisine all over the world.
-Just like my creamy polenta with parmesan recipe!
+Over time, it has become a popular dish in Italian cuisine all over the world and is a favorite in my home, just like my creamy polenta with Parmesan recipe!

-• Polenta - I recommend using coarse ground cornmeal for this fried polenta recipe.
-It gives the cooked polenta a nice creamy texture without being overly mushy.
+• Polenta - I recommend using coarse-ground cornmeal for this fried polenta recipe.
+It gives the cooked polenta a nice creamy texture without being overly mushy or requiring eggs or flour as binders.
 Some stores will have coarsely ground cornmeal labeled as polenta.
 That is fine to use as well.
 If fine or medium ground is the only kind available, it will still work.
-Just keep an eye on the texture, as cooking times may be less.
+Just keep an eye on the texture, as cooking times may be shorter.

-• Broth - Using chicken stock or broth when cooking the cornmeal adds a delicious depth of flavor to the polenta.
-Water can be a substitute if needed, but will provide a less flavorful end result.
+• Broth - I find that using chicken stock or broth when cooking the cornmeal adds a delicious depth of flavor to the polenta.
+Water can be a substitute if needed, but it will provide a less flavorful result.

-• Cheese - A hard, salty cheese adds a sharp cheesy bite that pairs well with the rich flavor of the creamy polenta.
-Parmesan, asiago, or pecorino romano cheeses are all great options.
+• Cheese - A hard, salty cheese is best, adding a sharp, cheesy bite that pairs well with the rich flavor of the creamy polenta.
+Parmesan, asiago, or pecorino romano cheeses are my favorite options.

 • Vegetarian - Use vegetable broth and omit the savory bacon jam for a vegetarian version.

-• Shapes - Cut the polenta into any shape and size that you want.
-Be careful not to cut the pieces too large or they will be difficult to work with.
-Small or medium sized squares or circles work great.
+• Shapes - Cut the polenta into any shape and size.
+Be careful not to cut the pieces too large, or they will be difficult to work with.
+Small or medium-sized squares or circles work great.
 Cut into small rectangles to create crispy polenta fries.

-• Toppings - Serve the pan fried polenta with different toppings.
-Italian gravy, pesto, sautéed mushrooms, caramelized onions, roasted tomatoes, or shrimp are great options.
+• Toppings - Serve the pan-fried polenta with different toppings.
+Italian gravy, pesto, sautéed mushrooms, caramelized onions, roasted tomatoes, shrimp, or fresh herbs like thyme are great options.

 • Thinner cakes - These polenta cakes will be about 2 inches in thickness.
-For thinner cakes, spread the polenta onto a baking sheet or split into two 9x13 inch baking dishes.
+For thinner cakes, spread the polenta onto a baking sheet or split it into two 9x13-inch baking dishes.

-First, heat the chicken stock or broth over medium-high heat in a large pot or dutch oven until it boils.
+Heat the broth - First, heat the chicken stock or broth over medium-high heat in a large pot or Dutch oven until it boils.
 Slowly pour in the cornmeal while whisking continuously until it starts to thicken.

-Reduce the heat to low and let the polenta cook for 45 minutes, whisking every 1-2 minutes.
-Remove the polenta from the heat and whisk in the parmesan cheese, black pepper, and kosher salt.
+Cook the polenta - Reduce the heat to low and let the polenta cook for 45 minutes, whisking every 1-2 minutes.
+Remove the polenta from the heat and whisk in the Parmesan cheese, black pepper, and kosher salt.

-Pour the hot polenta into a greased 9x13 baking dish.
+Transfer the polenta - Pour the hot polenta mixture into a greased 9x13 baking dish.
 Use a rubber spatula or wooden spoon to smooth it into an even layer.

-Heat a large nonstick skillet over medium heat on the stovetop with the olive oil.
-Fry the pieces of polenta in the hot oil for 3-4 minutes on each side until golden brown.
+Fry - Heat a large nonstick skillet over medium heat on the stovetop with the olive oil.
+Pan-fry the pieces of polenta in the hot oil for 3-4 minutes on each side until golden brown.

 • Whisk the cornmeal in slowly so that it doesn't clump in the broth.